 Are you ready to make this easy french onion soup recipe?
 Here’s how to do it:

-- Caramelize the onions.
+• Caramelize the onions.
 Melt the butter in a large heavy pot over medium heat.
-Add oil and the sliced onions and 1 teaspoon of kosher salt.
+Add oil, the sliced onions and salt.
 Stir frequently and cook for about 5 minutes, giving the onions time to soften.
 Reduce the heat to medium-low and continue cooking, stirring often, until the onions are a light golden color.
 This will take about 60 minutes.

-- Add wine and flour.
-When the onions have finished caramelizing, add the wine and bring the mixture to a simmer.
+• Add wine and flour.
+When the onions are finished, add the wine and bring the mixture to a simmer.
 Add the flour and mix well, stirring constantly for a couple of minutes until the mixture thickens.
 Scrape the bottom of your pot to get all the flavorful bits that have stuck there.

-- Toast the bread.
-While the soup is simmering, slice your french bread and lightly toast the pieces in your toaster oven.
+• Toast the bread.
+Slice your french bread and lightly toast the pieces in your toaster oven.

-- Add the bread and cheese.
-Ladle the soup into oven-proof single-serving bowls and place the bowls on a baking sheet, which makes it easier to get them in and out of the oven.
-Top each bowl with a slice of toasted french bread and then a slice or two of swiss cheese.
-You can also use shredded Gruyere cheese.
+• Add the bread and cheese.
+Ladle the soup into oven-safe single-serving bowls and place the bowls on a baking sheet.
+Top each bowl with a slice of toasted bread and then a slice or two of cheese.

 What Kind of Bowl to Use